Click the index button below to see all my posts from France.

 - Explore the Cité de Carcassonne.
 By day, this medieval citadel overflows with visitors, but by night – the mood is calm and the fortress is dramatically bathed in floodlights.

-- Dance beside Avignon’s famous bridge (while singing the famous song of the same name, of course!), then tiptoe through quieter districts.
-We stumbled upon a charming Sunday flea market on the sycamore-lined Rue des Teinturiers.
+- Dance beside Avignon’s famous bridge (while singing the famous song of the same name, of course!), then explore quieter districts.
+We stumbled upon a charming Sunday flea market on the Plane tree-lined Rue des Teinturiers.

 - Saint-Émilion (Bordeaux) – Along with Shawn’s parents, we spent two wonderful nights at the Hotel Au Logis des Remparts (affiliate link).
 We loved the boutique hotel’s pretty courtyard, where breakfast was served.
 (I especially enjoyed the fresh yogurt.
 Served in little glasses, it felt as though it came straight from an artisanal creamery.)
 We spent many many happy hours taking a dip in the hotel’s swimming pool, then enjoying Rosé wine from Provence, poolside.
 La vie en rose indeed!